-16 weird and/or wonderful Central & South American drinks you need to try
+16 weird & wonderful Central & South American drinks you need to try

 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

 If you’re in the area to dabble in drinks of the alcoholic variety, my guide to party destinations in South America can definitely help you out on what to expect when you get on the South American drinks sesh.
 Latin Americans don’t typically binge on alcohol like us Brits do, but they sure like a traditional tipple or two.